-A first semester freshman must have a high school equivalent GPA of 2.5 on a 4.0 scale.
-A second semester freshman, sophomore, junior or senior must have a college GPA of 2.5 to participate in recruitment.
+A first-time freshman should have a high school equivalent GPA of at least 2.5 on a 4.0 scale.
+A second-semester freshman, sophomore, junior or senior should have a college GPA of at least 2.5 to participate in recruitment.

 All prospective members must attend all individual fraternity events during the second week of school to complete the recruitment process and be considered for a formal bid.
-A fee of $10 must be payed before bid is giving out.
+A fee of $20 must be paid before bid is given out.

-Full participation in Formal Recruitment is defined as attending the orientation session on the first day of recruitment and attending all individual chapter events.
-Absences must be excused by the IFC VP of Recruitment or IFC President and Coordinator for Greek Life and made known to all fraternities.
+Full participation in formal recruitment is defined as attending the orientation session on the first day of recruitment and attending all individual chapter events.
+Absences must be excused by the Interfraternity Council (IFC) vice president of recruitment or the IFC president and coordinator for Greek Life, and made known to all fraternities.

-All new members who accept bids after the last day of Formal Recruitment, but did not participate in the entire Formal Recruitment process (attend all fraternity events and submit an IFC Recruitment Registration Form), will be assessed a $20 informal recruitment fee.
+All new members who accept bids after the last day of formal recruitment, but did not participate in the entire formal recruitment process (attend all fraternity events and submit an IFC Recruitment Registration Form), will be assessed a $40 informal recruitment fee.
 All fees will be paid to the IFC.

 Recruitment participants will be provided refreshments during recruitment orientation.
-These refreshments are to be paid for with IFC funds.
+These refreshments are to be paid for with Interfraternity Council (IFC) funds.

-Each fraternity’s presentation will be no longer than 7 minutes in length.
-There will be no: cursing, any kind of nudity, violence, alcohol or negative recruitment.
+Each fraternity’s presentation will be no longer than seven minutes.
+There will be no cursing, nudity, violence, alcohol or negative recruitment.
 Any violation will be sent to the Judicial Board.

-If a potential new member is not able to fully participate in the Formal Recruitment process, he must go though the Informal Recruitment process and pay the $20 informal recruitment fee.
+If a potential new member is not able to fully participate in the formal recruitment process, he must go through the informal recruitment process and pay the $40 informal recruitment fee.